Idea: Rudolf Steiner

 Whereas Kant declares limits to knowledge ("we can never know the thing in itself"), in his epistemological work, Rudolf Steiner sees ideas as "objects of experience" which the mind apprehends, much as the eye apprehends light.
 In Goethean Science (1883), he declares, "Thinking ... is no more and no less an organ of perception than the eye or ear.
-Just as the eye perceives colors and the ear sounds, so thinking perceives ideas."
+Just as the eye of perception perceives colors and the ear sounds, so thinking perceives ideas."
 He holds this to be the premise upon which Goethe made his natural-scientific observations.

 Wilhelm Wundt

 Wundt widens the term from Kant's usage to include conscious representation of some object or process of the external world.
 In so doing, he includes not only ideas of memory and imagination, but also perceptual processes, whereas other psychologists confine the term to the first two groups.
 One of Wundt's main concerns was to investigate conscious processes in their own context by experiment and introspection.
 He regarded both of these as exact methods, interrelated in that experimentation created optimal conditions for introspection.
 Where the experimental method failed, he turned to other objectively valuable aids, specifically to those products of cultural communal life which lead one to infer particular mental motives.
 Outstanding among these are speech, myth, and social custom.
 Wundt designed the basic mental activity apperception — a unifying function which should be understood as an activity of the will.
 Many aspects of his empirical physiological psychology are used today.
 One is his principles of mutually enhanced contrasts and of assimilation and dissimilation (i.e. in color and form perception and his advocacy of objective methods of expression and of recording results, especially in language.
 Another is the principle of heterogony of ends — that multiply motivated acts lead to unintended side effects which in turn become motives for new actions.